 - Imaging Research - develops and evaluates noninvasive imaging techniques of the joints for the purposes of directing and monitoring clinical treatment and outcomes and enhancing the clinical relevance of biomechanical research.

-- Center for Regenerative Sports Medicine - undertakes biological studies, at the cellular level, to investigate the causes and effects of degenerative arthritis, techniques of cartilage regeneration, and basic biological healing processes.
+- Center for Regenerative Sports Medicine (CRSM) - undertakes biological studies, at the cellular level, to investigate the causes and effects of degenerative arthritis, techniques of cartilage regeneration, and basic biological healing processes.

 SPRI's studies are widely published in professional journals and presented, both in the U.S. and Internationally, to educate peers interested in advancing the field of orthopaedics.
 SPRI's fellowship programs attract top physicians-in-residence from around the world to participate in its highly sought after training programs.
 Fellows, surgeons, and researchers also have the opportunity to utilize the state-of-the art surgical skills laboratory that was added to the facility in 2011.
 These educational services are supported by: